NuTyX/nutyx/README.md

 ## In case you already launch the process once and interrupt it:

-you have to remove the LFS user from the nutyx base and restart from the begining
+you have to remove the ntc user from the nutyx base and restart from the begining

 ```
-userdel lfs
+userdel ntc
-rm -r /home/lfs
+rm -r /home/ntc
-rm -r /mnt/lfs
+rm -r /mnt/ntc
 ```